miguelmarcondesf/activerecord-tenanted/GUIDE.md

   - [ ] feature to turn off automatic creation/migration
     - [ ] pay attention to Rails.config.active_record.migration_error when we turn off auto-migrating
   - [ ] UntenantedConnectionPool should peek at its stack and if it happened during schema cache load, output a friendly message to let people know what to do
+  - [ ] be explicit about what happens when a non-abstract class sets current_tenant, e.g. `User.current_tenant=`
+    - right now it seems like it silently fails

 - tenant selector
   - [x] rebuild `AR::Tenanted::TenantSelector` to take a proc